wheregmis/lumen-blocks/docsite/docs/docs-src/0.1/src/installation/index.md

 lumen-blocks.workspace = true
 ```

-5. Create a `tailwind.css` file in your app directory (same as in Option 1).
+4. Create a `tailwind.css` file in your app directory (same as in Option 1).

-6. Update your `tailwind.config.js` to include the local Lumen Blocks components:
+5. Update your `tailwind.config.js` in your app folder to include the local Lumen Blocks components:

 ```js
 /** @type {import('tailwindcss').Config} */